RaniaZaier/ML_photovoltaic_prediction/README.md

 # OPV Property Prediction — ML from SMILES

 Machine learning pipeline to predict **Organic Photovoltaic (OPV)** solar cell performance properties from donor–acceptor molecular pairs described by SMILES strings.
+**The work is still in progress, the dataset was collected manually form experimental data (135 row used so far from 227, we used systems with PCE between 8 and 17%)**

 **Predicted targets:**
 - **PCE (%)** — Power Conversion Efficiency
 - **VOC (V)** — Open Circuit Voltage
 - **JSC (mA/cm²)** — Short Circuit Current Density
 - **FF (%)** — Fill Factor

-**Th work is still in progress, the dataset was collected manually form experimental data (135 row used so far from 227, we used systems with PCE between 8 and 17%)**

 ---